1. Messages from the House of Representatives

 Some messages require no response and are simply reported by the chair “as early as convenient” (see standing order 155).
 Messages of this kind include:

-- notification of extensions of time granted by the House of Representatives for joint committee inquiries referred by the House;
+- notification of extensions of time granted by the House for joint committee inquiries referred by the House

 - agreement by the House to amendments or requests for amendments made by the Senate to House bills.